 How Do I Choose The Right Cutting Knife?

 Choosing a knife is at once a simple and complex task.
-The hardest is already done for you: choosing the right kind.
+The hardest is already done for you: choosing the right kind for different meat like beef, turkey and more.
 We’re talking about slicing and carving knives today, which narrows down their features quite a bit.

 In a general sense what you look for in every knife is the same: good steel, a sharp edge, and a good handle; that’s really it.